 - Resin recession

-All these observations are recorded and the report with the digital photographs of the parameters are prepared.
+All these observations are recorded and the report with the digital photographs of the parameters is prepared.

 The visual inspection will help analyze and identify the faulty internal regions in the PCB.
 The issues are easily addressed and the quality of the PCB is established.
 The cross-sectional views of the surface trace work, pads, and solder mask will unravel the unwanted copper, over etch, and poor solder mask and the reasons why a particular part is rejected.